Our next trip will take place in 2022. We encourage you to register your interest so you can be the first to know when the date is set!

 There will be excursions to local markets, a local weaving workshop and opportunities to purchase hand-woven textiles & baskets, jewellery and hand-made works.

 Plus, we will visit the school your efforts support and see firsthand the impact that Human and Hope Association (HHA) is making in the community.
 You will join the local team for dinner, giving you the opportunity to share stories, build connections and learn about the resilience and resourcefulness of the Khmer people.

 Limited to 10 travellers, this is an opportunity not to be missed!
 Register now and reserve your place with a $500 deposit.

-ONLY SEVEN SPOTS LEFT!
+ONLY TEN SPOTS AVAILABLE!

 What Previous Travellers Say